windmaomao/adventofcode/README.md

 # Adevent of Code

 My journey started at 2019 with `Javascript`.
 Afterwards I went back to practice 2018, 2015 etc. with `Ruby`.

+Over 25*2 questions each year, they are presented with the vivid story telling within the story theme.
+The pattern also emerges from each of them, ex. basic loop, couting and file line parsering.
+The pattern, once identified and practiced, via your chosen language, is some valuable treasure you could collect.

 ## Usage

 ```
+  npm install
   <!-- 2019 -->
   npm start
   <!-- 2018 -->